Overturned box truck backing up traffic on I-5

-An overturned box truck on southbound Interstate 5 in Tacoma is blocking traffic and causing backups, the state Department of Transportation reports via Twitter.
+An overturned box truck on southbound Interstate 5 in Tacoma is blocking traffic and causing backups on Friday morning, the state Department of Transportation reports via Twitter.
 Traffic is reduced to one lane.

 By 8:07 a.m., webcam images show that the truck is now upright thanks to a tow truck with a crane .
 The accident is located near Pacific Avenue.